 This method requires two surgical procedures:

-First surgical procedure: the implant fixture is placed into the bone and completely covered by a mucoperiosteal flap, which is previously implanted.
-In the general term, in the first step, the implant is buried underneath the soft tissue.
+- First surgical procedure: the dental implant fixture is placed into the bone and completely covered by a mucoperiosteal flap, which is previously dental implanted.
+In the general term, in the first step, the dental implant is buried underneath the soft tissue.

 This method only requires one surgical procedure.